jameshanlon/cheese/cheese/pages/home-surveys.md

 \* We generally only survey large houses at weekends, though there may be some limited availability for surveying large houses on other days.

+**A note on our pricing**: The CHEESE project is a not-for-profit volunteer-run organisation, which allows us to provide surveys at very low cost.
+Our highest charge is less than half the true cost of delivering the survey if we were to factor in the true cost of staff time and other overheads.
+For free surveys, we additionally rely on grant funding to make up the different.
+The overwhelming response that we get is that our surveys are fascinating and exceptionally good value.

 <div class="notice lead">
   <a href="/apply-for-a-survey">Apply for a survey</a> now!